matticamp/RunService/README.md

 # RunService
-PowerShell script to get the current status of a Windows service and start if, if it's stopped.
+PowerShell script to get the current status of a Windows service and start it, if it's stopped.